3.Accounting Policies and Valuation Principles

 The probability that deferred tax assets resulting from temporary differences, tax credits or loss carryforwards can be utilized in the future is the subject of forecasts by the individual companies regarding the future earnings situation in the respective Covestro companies and other parameters.

 Deferred tax liabilities are recognized on planned dividend payments by subsidiaries.
-Where no dividend payment or disposal of corresponding equity investments is planned for the foreseeable future, no deferred tax liability is recognized on the difference between the proportionate equity according to IFRSs and the tax base of the carrying amount of the investment in the subsidiary.
+Where no dividend payment or disposal of corresponding equity investments is planned for the foreseeable future, no deferred tax liability is recognized on the difference between the proportionate equity according to IFRSs and the tax base of the carrying amount of the investment in the subsidiary (outside basis differences).

 The expected effects of uncertain deferred and actual income tax positions are estimated in accordance with IFRIC 23 (Uncertainty over Income Tax Treatments) either based on the expected value method or the most likely amount.
 The method producing the best estimate is used in this case.
 Tax audits in which the relevant tax authority could take a view differing from Covestro’s legal position are by far the most important sources of estimation uncertainties for uncertain tax positions.
 Uncertain tax positions are accounted for under the assumption that the tax authorities will investigate all relevant matters and have all relevant information at their disposal.

 Goodwill is not amortized.
 Its carrying amount is subjected to impairment testing annually or more often if there is any indication of possible impairment.
 Detailed explanations of impairment testing can be found under “Procedure used in global impairment testing and its impact.”
-Once an impairment loss has been recognized on goodwill, it cannot be reversed in subsequent periods.
+Once an impairment loss has been recognized on goodwill, it generally cannot be reversed in subsequent periods.
+In the event of a restructuring, e.g., the reorganization of financial reporting processes, or external portfolio divestments, any associated goodwill is reallocated or only derecognized in part according to the relative fair value principle.

 Other intangible assets

-An “other intangible asset” is an identifiable nonmonetary asset without physical substance, other than goodwill (such as software or rights).
+Other intangible assets are identifiable nonmonetary assets without physical substance, other than goodwill (such as software or rights).
 Other intangible assets are recognized at the cost of acquisition or generation.
 Those with a determinable useful life are amortized accordingly on a straight-line basis over a period of up to 20 years, except where their actual depletion demands a different amortization pattern.
 Determination of the expected useful lives of other intangible assets is based on estimates of the period for which they will generate cash flows.
+Other intangible assets with an indefinite useful life and other intangible assets recognized, but not yet available for use, with a specified useful life are tested for impairment, like goodwill.

 Property, plant and equipment